— Syrinq —

 Encapsulating all of existence to one's self proved exhausting.
 The first signs arose in the shape of mindless scribbles.
 Left out details on papers.
 Short pauses from acting interested.
 Strategies derived out of the blue.
 Withdrawal from the present.
 Visions of passing daydreams.
 Wistful stares pointed to the outside world.

-To the little mage, it felt as if she was standing on a small island, floating in the middle of nowhere, without a destination in sight.
-Supposedly, there was an end of the line to be reached- Yet the more experience she gained, the more she wondered if it's what she truly wanted.
-The little mage wondered if this path laid out, was one she truly wanted to walk.
-The little mage wondered if this image, was one she truly wanted to put up in the house.
-The little mage wondered if this belief about her, was one she truly wanted to follow.
+To the little mage, it felt as if they were stuck on a small island, floating in the middle of nowhere, without a destination in sight.
+Supposedly, there was an end of the line to be reached- Yet the more experience they gained, the more they wondered if it's what they truly wanted.
+The little mage wondered if this path laid out, was one they truly wanted to walk.
+The little mage wondered if this image, was one they truly wanted to put up in the house.
+The little mage wondered if this belief about them, was one they truly wanted to follow.

 Word here, word there, it was naught but stories and tales and hearsay.
 It would go one ear in leave out the other, it'd become standard to tune it out.
-As if worth nothing but, the little mage wondered if she was anyone at all without her expertise.
+As if worth nothing but, the little mage wondered if they were anyone at all without their expertise.
 Reflections shown in mirrors or waters mattered not, as an unfamiliar entity stared back every time.
-Questions asked still unanswered, left roaming in the back of her mind longer than necessary.
+Questions asked still unanswered, left roaming in the back of their mind longer than necessary.
 How different it could've been, had they focused on other areas besides mere wisdom.
 Wondering if the tides would change, had they witnessed the disaster stirring underneath the exemplar exterior.

-The more experience she gained, the more she felt she was losing it.
+The more experience they gained, the more it felt they were losing it.
 Snippets and fragments disappeared, a disinterest growing by the second as if a hurricane.
-Prestige lowering, as if she was sabotaging herself, yet truly the little mage didn't know what was going on.
+Prestige lowering, as if they were sabotaging themself, yet truly the little mage didn't know what was going on.
 Confusing, the matter turned from incantations and conjurations into hocus pocus and mumbo jumbo.
 Concerning, the mind morphed from knowing all into knowing nothing.
-Was everything merely becoming more complicated, or was the little mage not all she was cut out to be?
+Was everything merely becoming more complicated, or was the little mage not all they were cut out to be?

 If prodigy was all needed to surpass, then why did it feel so lacking?